grafana/mimir/docs/sources/operators-guide/monitor-grafana-mimir/collecting-metrics-and-logs.md

 If possible, upgrade the Mimir Helm chart to version 3.0 or higher and use the [built-in Grafana Agent operator](#collect-metrics-and-logs-via-the-helm-chart).
-Using the Agent operator allows the chart to automatically configure the Agent and removes the mentioned caveats.
+Using the Agent operator allows the chart to automatically configure the Agent, eliminating the aforementioned caveats.

 #### Example Agent configuration